talfedev/js-lessons/README.md

 - let name;
 - let Name;

-you can declare a few variables at once:
+you can declare a few variables at once:<br />
 // without values
 let firstName, lastName, age;